 Candy that has been consumed along with the wrapper can also present a problem with your pet.
 Certain sugar-free candies and baked goods contain xylitol, a sugar substitute that can cause vomiting, loss of coordination, seizures and even liver failure.
 Symptoms of xylitol toxicity can develop within 15 to 30 minutes of its ingestion.

-Treating a Pet that Has Eaten a Candy Wrapper
+Treating a Pet Who Has Eaten a Candy Wrapper

 If you suspect that your pet has eaten a candy wrapper, Werber recommends visiting your veterinarian for a check up and X-rays.
 Most of the time, such episodes do not require surgery, however, sometimes the intestines may need to be lubricated to help dislodge material and allow it to be eliminated properly as part of your pet’s digestion.
 Sometimes fibrous foods like bread can help “carry” the wrapper through your pet’s system to elimination, but it’s important to monitor your pet throughout the entire process.